 How can women make the most of their pensions?

-We recently collaborated with leading pension provider PensionBee to bring you six podcasts all about pensions.
+We collaborated with leading pension provider PensionBee to bring you six podcasts all about pensions.
 These podcasts cover the basics as well as looking in depth into different types of pensions.

 In this episode of the How To Be A Money Magpie podcast, founder Jasmine Birtles is joined by Romi Savova, the founder and CEO of PensionBee, the kind sponsor of this episode and Jessica Beard, a financial journalist at The Telegraph.
 They discuss how women can make the most of their pensions and make sure that they don’t lose out.